tnabror/tt/README.md

 - gradle clean cucumber

 If you want to run a specific tag.
 You can use tag properties.
-- gradle clean cucumber --tags "<tagname>"
+- gradle clean cucumber --tags "@tagname"
+example: gradle clean cucumber --tags="@AdminFeatures"